 If natural beauty and impressive waterfalls is what you’re after, you’ll want to visit the top 5 waterfalls in Croatia!
 Whether you’re visiting the country on a small ship cruise, setting sail on a Yacht Charter, or exploring independently, keep reading to discover the 5 most beautiful waterfalls in Croatia!Table of contents

 Skradinski Buk (Krka National Park)

 Skradinski Buk is located in Krka National Park and is today one of UNESCO’s World Heritage Sites.
-It is the biggest waterfall found in the river Krka and is one of Croatia’s most famous sights.
+It is the biggest waterfall found in the river Krka and is one of Croatia’s most famous sights, with many travellers visiting from nearby Split.
 Buk directly translates to cascade in Croatian, and the waterfall is aptly named with its series of 17 steps over the course of 800 meters.
 Summer is a great time to visit the waterfall, as you can relax and swim in the refreshing water of the lakes.

 Roški Slap (Krka National Park)

 Roški slap is also located in Krka National Park, and can be found 36 kilometers downstream from the main source of the river.
 Above the waterfall you’ll find stunning natural surroundings and a cave that is perfect for exploring.
 Roški Slap is also known for its numerous watermills, which these days serve as shops where you can find unique souvenirs and gifts.
 Although Roški Slap is only a boat ride away from its ‘sister’ waterfall Skradinski Buk, tourists usually visit Skradinski Buk since it is closer to the entrance of the National Park.
 Our top recommendation if you have a day in the National Park, is to check them both out!